geo-systems/geo-systems.github.io/index.md

 <h2>About Us</h2>

-<strong>Geo Systems Dev PTY LTD</strong> creates practical software for people who work with documents, data, and analysis every day.
+<strong>Geo Systems Dev PTY LTD</strong> creates practical software for learning, creativity, documents, data, and analysis.

 Our products are designed to be straightforward, fast, and privacy-conscious — so sensitive work can stay on your own devices.
 Most of our apps process data entirely locally, with no accounts required and no cloud uploads.

 <h2>Products</h2>

+- [**ReadPop**](/products/readpop/) — interactive lift-the-flap learning books for children aged 3–8, with bilingual content, quizzes, offline downloads, no advertising, and no user accounts.
 - [**HODLings**](/products/hodlings/) — private cryptocurrency tracker for web, iPhone, iPad, and Android.
 Track Bitcoin, Ethereum, Solana and 1000+ coins with on-device local storage — no account, no ads, and no subscriptions.
 Free at [hodlings.app](https://hodlings.app), with one-time $1 native apps on iOS and Android.
 - [**File Content Finder**](/products/file-content-finder/) — desktop search app for macOS and Windows.
 Search across all your documents by their actual contents — PDF, Word, Excel, images (OCR), and more.
 No indexing required.
 - [**TextQ**](/products/textq/) — analyse and query large CSV files on macOS with a visual query builder or full SQL.
 Built for datasets too large for typical spreadsheet workflows.
 All processing is local.